zdravkov/kendo-docs/getting-started/mobile/icons.md

 Where mycustomicon is the icon name set in the data-icon attribute and \E03a is the Unicode character code of the icon.

-# Serving icon fonts
+## Serving icon fonts

 As of Q3 2012, Kendo UI Mobile employs an icon font for its icon rendering.
 To be able to render it in most mobile and supported Desktop browsers out there, there are two font formats included in the Kendo UI distribution - TTF and WOFF.
 Most web servers out there doesn't support serving these fonts with a specific mime type.
 Since currently there is no standardized mime types for fonts, you only need to serve them both with mime type application/octet-stream or you can come up with any valid mime type (like application/x-font-ttf and application/x-font-woff for instance).

-## Configure IIS
+### Configure IIS

-The wo mime types can be specified either through the IIS managemenet console (inetmgr) or in the site Web.config, like this:
+The two mime types can be specified either through the IIS managemenet console (inetmgr) or in the site Web.config, like this:

 ### Configure IIS Web.config